willnet/ajax_error_renderer/README.md

 end
 ```

-So error messages display within `#errors` by default.
+So error messages display within `#error` by default.

 ```erb
 <%= form_with(model: @user) do |form| %>